prkvw/V_Project/Readme.md

 1. Connect to the Ethereum network using a wallet like MetaMask.

-2. Interact with the dapp through your command line, a synced blockchain explorer, or integrate with your own front-end application.
+2. Interact with the dapp through a command line, a synced blockchain explorer, or integrate with your own front-end application.

 3. # Contract Functionality